Common Washing Machine Drainage Problems

 Clogged or Kinked Drain Hose

 The drain hose is your washing machine's lifeline for expelling water.
 When it becomes clogged with lint, fabric fibers, coins, or small clothing items like socks, water has nowhere to go.
-Kinks in the hose are equally problematic, as they create physical barriers that prevent proper water flow.
+Kinks in the hose are equally problematic, as they create physical barriers that prevent proper water flow, and they remain one of the most frequent culprits behind a washer that won't drain.

 A kinked hose typically occurs when the washing machine is pushed too close to the wall or when the hose isn't properly secured during installation.
 Even a slight bend can significantly restrict water flow, causing drainage issues that worsen over time.
 Regular inspection of the hose can prevent these problems before they escalate.